One thing I see many people doing in life is being pulled or pushed along by other people with no clear direction for themselves – and no goals.

 Goal 1 – Be a regular presenter at Toast Masters measured by my attendance to monthly meetings

-Goal 3 – Be meditating daily measured by tracking in a habit tracking tool.
+Goal 3 – Start meditating daily measured by a habit tracking tool.

 Goal 4 – Save 10% of income measured by setting up an automated Direct Debit to my savings accounts.

-Goal 5 – Outlined the book and write 50% of it measured by counting the number of words written each month.
+Goal 5 – Outline the book and write 50% of it, measured by counting the number of words written each month.

-Goal 6 – Have a work out routine measured by tracking in a habit tracking tool.
+Goal 6 – Have a work-out routine tracking in a habit tracking tool.